andismith/grunt-responsive-images/README.md

 grunt.loadNpmTasks('grunt-responsive-images');
 ```

-## Important
+## Back For More?
-v0.1.0 changes some of the default settings for Grunt Responsive Images.
-Before updating, please ensure you check the readme for changes.
+Check the release history at the bottom of this readme for what's changed!

 ## The "responsive_images" task